OsgiliathEnterprise/net.osgiliath.parent/net.osgiliath.framework/net.osgiliath.features.karaf-features/net.osgiliath.features.karaf-features-monitoring/readme.md

 You can now have access to monitoring features for Osgiliath (Swagger UI to query your REST services and Hawtio).

-If you've annotated your bean with Swagger annotations and configured the Blueprint/CDI swagger bean (see hello blueprint sample to have an overview), you will be able to query your service going to <your service url>/api-docs/
+If you've annotated your bean with Swagger annotations and configured the Blueprint/CDI swagger bean (see hello blueprint sample to have an overview), you will be able to query your service going to service_url/api-docs/

 Everytime, you'll be able to monitor your OSGI beans, Camel routes, MBeans... with the hawtio web console going to <server url>/hawtio/